realm/realm-js/packages/realm-react/README.md

 const { RealmProvider: PrivateRealmProvider, useRealm: usePrivateRealm, useObject: usePrivateObject, useQuery: usePrivateQuery } = createRealmContext(privateConfig);
 ```

-It is also possible to call it without any Config; in the case that you want to do all your configuration through the RealmProvider props.
+It is also possible to call it without any Config; in the case that you want to do all your configuration through the `RealmProvider` props.
 ### RealmProvider

-In the example above, we used the RealmProvider without any props.
-It is, however, possible to configure the Realm through props on the RealmProvider.
+In the example above, we used the `RealmProvider` without any props.
+It is, however, possible to configure the Realm through props on the `RealmProvider`.

 ```tsx
 const AppWrapper = () => {